Table of Contents

 - Herbivores or Herbivorous animals

 Carnivorous animals derive their nutrient requirements from other animals.
 Conversely, herbivores are animals that depend on plants for their nutrition.
 Read on to discover the characteristics of herbivorous and carnivorous animals, and explore how the two differ from each other.

 Herbivores or herbivorous animals are those animals that feed on plants, leaves, fruits and other plant-based food for nutrition.
 They are known as primary consumers and occupy level 2 or higher in the food chain.
-Cow, goat, giraffe, sheep, zebra are common examples of herbivores.
+Cow, goat, giraffe, sheep, and zebra are common examples of herbivores.
 Interestingly, there are herbivores that specialize in feeding on certain parts of the plant – for example, animals that feed on fruits are known as frugivores while folivores are herbivores that feed on leaves.

 Characteristics of herbivores animals include: